 “I would like to see a lot more schools recognize that the Canadian anthem needs to be looked at differently and changed.
 I would also like to see more people have awareness about what’s going on.
 A lot of people just don’t know,” Julian said.

-Kaeli Goldman is an Indigenous woman who was in charge of the Missing and Murdered Indigenous Women and Girls booth at the gathering.
+Kaeli Goldman is a non-Indigenous woman who was in charge of the Missing and Murdered Indigenous Women and Girls booth at the gathering.
 She also knows how much this day means to her and wants to see more change.

 “Truth and Reconciliation means that for newcomers and southerners to dig deep and explore how to reconcile their privilege and their place on this land and in these territories,” Goldman said.